Breeze/breeze.github.io/how-to-author-here.md

 - **Take a look at the other pages on the site and try to follow the same markdown conventions that have already been used.**
 >  TODO: Detail these

+## Breeze/Markdown conventions

+- Use markdown for all documentation pages unless the page really needs to be almost completely HTML.
+We only have a few of these.
+- Use `backticks` (i.e. \`EntityType\`)  for references to inline code (i.e. type names, method names, variable names etc).
+Optionally, you only need to do this once per paragraph if you use the same reference multiple times within the paragraph.
+> Do NOT use italics for this purpose.
+- Every page should start with an **< h1\>** header, i.e. # xxx
+- Use inline html sparingly.